buildbot/buildbot/master/docs/manual/installation/nine-upgrade.rst

 A few notes on changes to the configuration of these reporters:

-* :bb:reporter:`MailNotifier` argument ``messageFormatter`` should now be a `~buildbot.status.message.MessageFormatter`, due to removal of data api, custom message formaters need to be rewritten.
+* :bb:reporter:`MailNotifier` argument ``messageFormatter`` should now be a :py:class:`~buildbot.status.message.MessageFormatter`, due to the removal of the status classes (see above), such formatters must be re-implemented using the Data API.

 * :bb:reporter:`MailNotifier` argument ``previousBuildGetter`` is not supported anymore